cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 ## Substrings

 Let us see how we can extract a **substring** from a string.
 Every character in a string has an index.
-Starting from the right, the indexes are 0, 1, 2, 3, $dots$.
-So, the first character has index 0 (not 1), the second character has index 1, etc. Starting from the left the indexes are -1, -2, -3, $dots$.
+Starting from the left, the indexes are 0, 1, 2, 3, $\dots$.
+So, the first character has index 0 (not 1), the second character has index 1, etc. Starting from the right the indexes are -1, -2, -3, $dots$.
 So, the last character has index -1, the penultimate character has index -2, etc. You can extract any character (as a substring of length 1).
 Let us see some examples.

 ```
 In [17]: 'Leo Messi'[2]